 Transparency is a feature, not a footnote.

 The Humanoid Index uses a 6-dimension capability model to assess humanoid robots.
 Each dimension is scored 0–10 based on published manufacturer specifications.
-The overall score is a weighted average of all non-null dimensions, giving a single comparable metric across the entire index.
+The overall score is a weighted average of all non-null dimensions.

 | Dimension | Measures | Data Source | Scale |